illumikx/Cybersecurity/Open Source Intelligence Gathering/README.md

 If you come across a website while using this it points toa insecurely configured Linux or UNIX Host.
 This file contains information such as usernames for the system.
 It used to contain both usernames and password however Password hashes are now stored in the shadow files.
 Note it is very important that if you do come across an exposed website do not click on it, as this can be viewed as you trying to hack into the system.
 This could land you in legal scrutinity if you don't have permission/

+   Another thing you can use in google is
   ```powershell
     # Another thing you can use in google is
     filetype:doc inurl:gov intext:"default password"
    # This targets word document types ( you can change the filetype to txt. pdf or anything you desire) and its looking only a .gov sites copntainting text for default passwords.
 This can be very usefult to grab a list of default passwords easily
   ```
+  This targets word document types ( you can change the filetype to txt. pdf or anything you desire) and its looking only a .gov sites copntainting text for default passwords.
+This can be very usefult to grab a list of default passwords easily